Flue gas: Scrubbing

 At power plants, flue gas is often treated with a series of chemical processes and scrubbers, which remove pollutants.
 Electrostatic precipitators or fabric filters remove particulate matter and flue-gas desulfurization captures the sulfur dioxide produced by burning fossil fuels, particularly coal.
+Such scrubbing can lead to meaningful recovery of sulfur for further industrial use.
 Nitrogen oxides are treated either by modifications to the combustion process to prevent their formation, or by high temperature or catalytic reaction with ammonia or urea.
 In either case, the aim is to produce nitrogen gas, rather than nitrogen oxides.
 In the United States, there is a rapid deployment of technologies to remove mercury from flue gas—typically by absorption on sorbents or by capture in inert solids as part of the flue-gas desulfurization product.
-Such scrubbing can lead to meaningful recovery of sulfur for further industrial use.

 Technologies based on regenerative capture by amines for the removal of CO_{2} from flue gas have been deployed to provide high purity CO_{2} gas to the food industry, and for enhanced oil recovery.
 They are now under active research as a method for CO_{2} capture for long-term storage as a means of greenhouse gas remediation, and have begun to be implemented in a limited way commercially (e.g. the Sleipner West field in the North Sea, operating since 1996).

 There are a number of proven technologies for removing pollutants emitted from power plants that are now available.
 There is also much ongoing research into technologies that will remove even more air pollutants.